kaltura/DeveloperPortalDocs/documentation/PlayKit/iOS_MediaProviders.md

 ### MockMediaProvider

-The input of the MockMediaProvider is json, for example:
+The input of the MockMediaProvider is JSON, for example:

 	```
 	{